Kashif-Nadeem/rhel-patching/README.md

 ## Prerequisites

 - **GitHub repository** with a [self-hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) (recommended: Ubuntu).
+- **Dedicated service account:**
+  Each RHEL host must have a dedicated *service account* (e.g., `svc_ansible` ) created for automation.
+  This account should:
+    - Be able to log in via SSH (shell access enabled).
+    - Have passwordless `sudo` permissions for patching operations.
+    - Use the public key for service key in inventory/hosts file.
 - **Ansible** installed on the runner.
 - **SSH key-based authentication** set up from the runner to all target RHEL hosts.
 - **RHEL 8/9 servers** as targets, with `python3`, `sudo`, and optionally `mailx` installed (if using shell mail notifications).